 The quality and timing of public sighting reports are highly variable.
 For example, several reports of a single group may be made by different individuals; sightings may be reported after the group has left the area; geese, white sandhill cranes, pelicans, or egrets may be reported as whooping cranes; etc. In an effort to document the validity of a sighting in a timely manner, a toll free number will be used to relay reports of possible whooping crane sightings to the ground crew.
-This number should be publicized at local areas frequented by birders, FWS offices, NGPC offices, and possibly in newspapers, to mail carries, bus drivers, etc. The ground monitoring crew will attempt to confirm all crane sighting reports that are in the study area and not yet confirmed.
-As a prioritization after confirmed sightings, the crew will check "probable" sightings, and then check "unconfirmed" sightings.
+This number should be publicized at local areas frequented by birders, FWS offices, NGPC offices, and possibly in newspapers, to mail carries, bus drivers, etc. The ground monitoring crew will attempt to confirm all crane sightings, the crew will check "probable" sightings, and then check "unconfirmed" sightings.
 The ground monitoring crew will conduct ground monitoring on all confirmed whooping cranes in the study area as described in Section IV.B.2.